 Betterment also offers a professionally built portfolio created by BlackRock.
 The BlackRock Target Income portfolio is a 100% bond portfolio with the goal of capital preservation.
 This may be an ideal portfolio for someone who is looking for an income producing investment strategy vs a growth oriented strategy.
 This portfolio has no exposure to the stock market, but can fluctuate in value as interest rates change.
 Blackrock strategically looks to provide higher yields by investing in long term bonds as well as higher risk bonds in this portfolio.

 Betterment has a strong focus on minimizing fees and expenses to investors.
-Betterment specifically chooses ETFs that have some of the lowest expense ratios.
+They specifically chooses ETFs that have some of the lowest expense ratios.
 Betterment has no trading fees and no mark ups on prices.
 The only fees Betterment charges is a management fee of 0.25% to 0.40% depending on the investment plan.
-This fee structure is extremely low compared to traditional advisors and stock brokers.
+This fee structure is extremely low when you compare it to traditional advisors and stock brokers.

 |Betterment Premium||Betterment Digital|

 |Account Types||Taxable, Traditional IRA, Roth IRA, Trust||Taxable, Traditional IRA, Roth IRA, Trust|